 As it often seems to be, families living in lower-income neighborhoods are the most affected by this.
 Besides the fact that they are more likely to shop in dollar stores because of the lower prices, they often are forced to due to a lack of other options.
 In many lower-income areas of cities, there is a distinct lack of grocery shopping options.
 Aptly named “food deserts,” the only places for people to buy food and other necessities are corner stores and dollar stores.
 (4)

-“There are known substitutes for these hormone-disrupting chemical hazards,” said Jeff Gearhart, research director of Ecology Center Healthy Stuff Lab, the group which tested the products.
-“The fact that they continue to be used in these low cost products that dollar stores sell is a real problem.”
+“There are known substitutes for these hormone-disrupting chemical hazards,” said Jeff Gearhart, research director of Ecology Center Healthy Stuff Lab, the group that tested the products.
+“The fact that they continue to be used in these low-cost products that dollar stores sell is a real problem.”
 Gearhart continued: “Everybody should have access to healthier, lower-hazard products and it shouldn’t depend on what you can afford… Manufacturers and retailers need to step up because there are gaps in the regulatory system,”

 Sources